 - Verb– am, is, was, has

 Sometimes we refer more than one noun, pronoun, adjective or verb to express.

-Here are some examples of plural form
+Here are some examples of the plural form.

 - Noun– boys, cats, girls, women, notebooks